 However, there typically is some out of pocket costs as dictated by the specific insurance policy including deductibles, co-insurance and any additional procedures excluded or not covered by the medical insurance carrier.

 Our team at NEFOSS is specially trained to help you understand not only the physical and emotional components of TMJ surgery but will also help guide you every step of the way from a financial perspective so that our patients are well prepared and informed.

 How long does it take to recover from TMJ surgery?

 There are several different types of TMJ surgery.
 Drs.
-Jacob, Aziz and Lee utilize the least invasive therapy possible and the latest technology to offer our patients as quick a recovery as possible.
+Jacob, Aziz, Amato and Lee utilize the least invasive therapy possible and the latest technology to offer our patients as quick a recovery as possible.

 Minimally invasive surgery, including TMJ arthroscopy, is typically performed as an outpatient.
 The initial recovery is a few days and this is followed by a concentrated course of conservative measures including medicines to help decrease swelling and muscle strength.